devopsgroup-io/catapult/README.md

 `<link rel="stylesheet" href="/css/style.min.css?v=3.4.2">`

-A more complicated, yet effective method of cache busting is by using versioned folders.
+A more complicated, yet effective method of cache-busting is by using versioned folders.
 Resources with a "?" in the URL are not cached by some proxy caching servers.
 Here is an example of URL path cache busting:

 `<link rel="stylesheet" href="/css/3.4.1/style.min.css">`